norcams/docs-enduser/docs/terraform-part1.rst

   $ mkdir ~/tf-project

-We then create the initial Terraform :ref:`basic-tf` file as outlined in the previous section, and we'll call it **basic.tf**.
+We then create the initial Terraform :ref:`basic-tf` file as outlined in the previous section.
+The name "basic.tf" is arbitrary, Terraform will search for any files with a ".tf" ending.
 This file can be :download:`downloaded here <downloads/basic.tf>`.
 Our Terraform directory should now contain only this file:

 .. code-block:: console